SamuelJForrest/borders-game/README.md

 This game was created using the [Rest Country API](https://restcountries.com/) to output information about each countries and its borders.

+The colours for this project were taken from [ColorHub](https://colorhub.vercel.app/) - created by the fantastic [Daniel Cranney](https://twitter.com/danielcranney).

 If you would like suggest features for future iterations of the game - feel free to contact me via [Twitter](https://twitter.com/samueljforrest)

 ## Releases